nuxt-community/firebase-module/packages/docs/docs/guide/getting-started.md

 ## Requirements

-Make sure you are using the newest version of Nuxt and have Firebase installed in your project.
+Make sure you are using Nuxt 2 and have Firebase v8 installed in your project.

 ::: code-group